petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/memory-optimized/includes/m-family-summary.md

 ms.date: 04/19/2024
 ms.author: mattmcinnes
 ms.custom: include file
+# Customer intent: "As a cloud administrator, I want to understand the specifications and use cases of the 'M' family of VM sizes, so that I can select the appropriate instances for my memory-intensive applications and optimize performance."
 ---
 The 'M' family of VM size series are one of Azure's ultra memory-optimized VM instances designed for extremely memory-intensive workloads, such as large in-memory databases, data warehousing, and high-performance computing (HPC).
 Equipped with substantial RAM capacities and high vCPU capabilities, the M-family VMs support applications and services that require massive amounts of memory and significant computational power.
 High resource allocation makes the M-family particularly well-suited for handling tasks such as heavy SQL Server and other RDBMS workloads, complex scientific simulations, real-time data processing, and large-scale enterprise resource planning (ERP) systems, ensuring peak performance for the most demanding data-centric applications.